 What’s in the box?

-Summing it up, this flash Speedlite is exactly like what the brand advertised.
-It not only has all the features promised but it also works beautifully.
-It is also very simple to operate and set.
+Summing it up, this flash Speedlite is precisely like what the brand advertised.
+It not only has all the features promised, but it also works beautifully.
+It is also straightforward to operate and set.

-Not only does this product offer professional premium quality but it is also very durable.
-This flash shows that Neewer is committed to deliver excellent value along with great user experience.
+Not only does this product offer professional premium quality, but it is also very durable.
+This flash shows that Neewer is committed to delivering excellent value along with a great user experience.

-So add it to your kit and watch it brighten up your results in all the right ways!
+So add it to your kit <- Affiliate Link 🙂 and watch it brighten up your results in all the right ways!